yahongie2014/Live-Event-Creator/README.md

 #Live Event Creator-Calendar#
 ##################

-#Official Documentation

--Documentation for the framework can be found on the [Nodejs website](https://nodejs.org/api/)

 # How To start
 >first :-  Import Db and edit config db.config your db
 >After make migrate db